 Earlier this year, on the morning of Pascha, my Dad passed away from lung cancer…

 My Dad and I were extremely close these past two years.
 We reconnected after 10 years of not seeing each other due to his battle with alcoholism.
 Two years before, he got really sick because of his addiction and nearly died.
 This was at the same time I was becoming an Orthodox Christian.
-For the first time in years, I prayed for two weeks straight and asked that God help my Dad and we can reconnect with each other.
+For the first time in many years, I prayed… I prayed for two weeks straight and asked that God help my Dad and we can reconnect with each other one last time.

 By the grace of God, my Dad recovered!
 I wrote him a letter saying how his alcoholism affected my path in life, but I wanted him to know that I still loved him, I forgave him, and wanted him to choose love.
 I promised to see him for the first time in a decade if he stayed sober, and so he began his journey to sobriety.
 After a few months of talking over the phone and him going to meetings, we met at my aunt’s house.
 It was truly the happiest moment of my life.
 To see my Dad, to talk with him, to laugh with him, and know that our love was stronger than ever.

 Shortly after this, my Dad was diagnosed with Stage IV lung cancer.
 The doctors told him, he had 6 months to live… I prayed and asked God to give us more time together.
-We had talked about my journey to Orthodoxy, he attended my chrismation, and I taught him about Saint Nektarios.
-We prayed to Saint George, Saint Patrick, and Saint Nektarios to pray for us.
-Many loved ones and strangers prayed for us, and I truly am thankful for that.
+We had talked about my journey to Orthodoxy, he attended my chrismation, and I taught him about Saint Nektarios and the monks on Mt.
+Athos.
+We prayed to Saint George, Saint Patrick, and Saint Nektarios to pray to God for us.
+Many loved ones and strangers prayed for us, and I truly am thankful for all their prayers.
 For the next year and a half, we spent more time together, making memories that I will cherish for the rest of my life.

 If the soul is in good health, bodily illness can in no way harm a man.
 Illness, then, is only evil in appearance.
 It can even constitute a blessing for man in the sense that, if one uses it appropriately, one can draw from it considerable spiritual benefit, thereby making of what was originally a sin of mortality into an instrument of salvation.